Real Tresiba Results: What 6 and 12 Months Actually Look Like

 Quick Answer

-In short: Tresiba lowering of blood glucose; a1c reduction proportional to baseline.
+In short: Tresiba comparable a1c reduction to glargine with significantly lower rates of nocturnal hypoglycemia (devote).
 Effects are documented in randomized controlled trials.

 Tresiba at a glance: